dcos/dcos-docs/1.8/development/service-requirements-spec.md

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in <a href="https://www.ietf.org/rfc/rfc2119.txt" target="_blank">RFC 2119</a>.

-By completing the requirements below, you can integrate with DC/OS and have your Service certified by Mesosphere.
+By completing the requirements below, you can integrate with DC/OS and have your service certified by Mesosphere.

 ## Terminology